microsoft/openjdk-proposals/ergonomics_profiles/readme.md

 ## Description

-We propose adding the concept of Ergonomics Profiles while naming the existing default ergonomics as `shared` and adding a second profile called `dedicated` for when the JVM is to run under environments with dedicated resources.
+We propose adding the concept of Ergonomics Profiles while naming the existing default ergonomics as `shared` and adding a second profile called `dedicated` for when the JVM is to run on environments with dedicated resources, such as, but not limited to, containers.

 **_Selecting a profile_**